travetto/travetto/module/base/README.md

 $ npm install @travetto/base
 ```

 Base is the foundation of all `travetto` applications.
-It is intended to be a minimal application bootstrap, as well as support for commonly shared functionality.
+It is intended to be a minimal application set, as well as support for commonly shared functionality.
 It has support for the following key areas:
 * Environmental Information
 * File Operations
 * Resource Management